 The land in Chino is divided into three basic types of zoning districts: residential, commercial, and industrial.
 The Chino Municipal Code specifies certain development requirements for each zoning district.
 A Variance allows a departure from some of these requirements because of unique circumstances of the property and because there are physical hardships regarding the land or structure that is not present on the surrounding properties within the same zoning district.
 There are two types of Variances in Chino, a Minor Variance and a Major Variance.

 The Variance procedure allows the City to review the unusual or unique circumstances of a property that may justify granting the Variance.
-There are two type of Variances in Chino, a Minor Variance which provides the Community Development Director the authority to grant the variance provided the deviation from the Zoning Ordinance does not exceed 25% from the standard; and a Major Variance is reviewed by the Planning Commission when the proposed deviation is greater than 25% of the zoning standard.
+There are two type of Variances in Chino, a Minor Variance which provides the Development Services Director the authority to grant the variance provided the deviation from the Zoning Ordinance does not exceed 25% from the standard; and a Major Variance is reviewed by the Planning Commission when the proposed deviation is greater than 25% of the zoning standard.
 Variance applications require a public hearing notice which gives the public an opportunity to review and voice their opinion on the project.

 - Because of exceptional or extraordinary circumstances or conditions applicable to the property or use, including size, shape topography, location or surroundings, the strict application of the ordinance is found to deprive the property owner of privileges enjoyed by other properties in the vicinity and within the same zoning district.